 6. Trash your least-used applications

-Speaking of taking out the trash, now might be a good time to sift through the Applications folder and look for apps—particularly the big ones—that you hardly ever use.
+Speaking of taking out the trash, a great way to clean up your Mac is by sifting through the Applications folder and looking for apps—particularly the big ones—that you hardly ever use.

 To get to the Applications folder, just open any Finder window, then click Applications in the left-hand sidebar.